corona-school/backend/README.md

 Afterward, start the backend in watch mode by executing `npm run web:watch`.
 This will automatically recompile the TypeScript code after every change and restart the server after the compilation is complete.

-You can pass additional arguments to control the backend, such as `npm run web:watch -- --keepDB` to avoid recreating the database on every restart.
 Additionally, you can pass any other supported arguments.

 #### Configuration